Banned Books Week: Celebrating the Freedom to Read

 By focusing on efforts across the country to remove or restrict access to books, Banned Books Week draws national attention to the harms of censorship.
 Check out the frequently challenged books section to explore the issues and controversies around book challenges and book banning.
 The books featured during Banned Books Week have all been targeted with removal or restrictions in libraries and schools.
 While books have been and continue to be banned, part of the Banned Books Week celebration is the fact that, in a majority of cases, the books have remained available.
 This happens only thanks to the efforts of librarians, teachers, students, and community members who stand up and speak out for the freedom to read.

-Banned Books Week is sponsored by the American Booksellers Association; American Booksellers Foundation for Free Expression; the American Library Association; American Society of Journalists and Authors; Association of American Publishers; Comic Book Legal Defense Fund; the Freedom to Read Foundation; National Coalition Against Censorship; National Council of Teachers of English; National Association of College Stores; PEN American Center and and Project Censored.
+Banned Books Week is sponsored by the American Booksellers Association; American Library Association; American Society of Journalists and Authors; Association of American Publishers; Author's Guild; Comic Book Legal Defense Fund; Dramatists Legal Defense Fund; Freedom to Read Foundation; National Coalition Against Censorship; National Council of Teachers of English; People for the American Way; PEN America and Project Censored.
 It is endorsed by the Center for the Book in the Library of Congress.